 You may even have enough peace of mind to let the kids ride ahead to relieve some pent-up energy, get away from a sibling, or just scope out the best ice cream shop in the next village!
 Learn more about tours with dedicated bike paths, including a few suggested tours.

 While most bicycle tours travel from town to town with each overnight in a different hotel, your family may prefer to have a home-base in one hotel.

 It’s possible for some family members to take the day off or do a shorter route while the others do a longer or faster ride.
 Many of these hotel-based programs also have built-in rest days for non-cycling activities of your choice.Each day you explore the local area without the pressure to get to the next town.

 Logistics bonus: you skip rounding up everybody’s toothbrush and repacking multiple bags each day!

 Another similar option: bike and boat tours, where your “floating hotel” travels with you.
 If you don’t feel like riding, watch the world pass by from the comfort of the deck.
 Plus, sleeping on a boat adds an extra level of fun and adventure for children.
 (Okay, adults too!)

 Our staff mom of a teen recommends bike and boat tours are usually better for families with older kids.
 With smaller quarters, sometimes thin cabin walls, and restricted non-cycling activities on board, these tours could feel limiting for families with younger children.
 But they might offer just enough opportunity for a sometimes-brooding teenager to have some downtime in their cabin or on deck, and it’s perfect should they choose to stay on board instead of cycling one day.

-Here are some other criteria we consider for family bike tours:
+Here are factors we consider when recommending family bike tours:

 - Does the tour take place on dedicated bike paths?
 Or possibly quiet side roads?